python-hyper/documentation/source/one-of-the-team.rst

 mischevious or malicious individuals the ability to cause a great deal of annoyance for everyone else.

-That's not a reason to share these powers: we believe our community is full of reasonable people who care about working well together.
+That's not a reason not to share these powers: we believe our community is full of reasonable people who care about working well together.
 However, it does mean we need to provide *some* guidance about how to work together.

 Here is what we expect of our contributors: